fubar2/toolfactory-galaxy-docker/README.md

 ## Models for tool command line construction

 The key to turning any software package into a Galaxy tool is the automated construction of a suitable command line.

+The TF can build a new tool that will allow the tool user to select input files from their history, set any parameters and when run will send the new output files to the history as specified when the tool builder completed the form and built the new tool.

+That tool can contain instructions to run any Conda dependency or a system executable like bash.
+Whether a bash script you have written or a Conda package like bwa, the executable will expect to find settings for input, output and parameters on a command line.

-In many cases, the application will expect to find input and output file paths, and user settings that adjust the algorithm to suit the analysis.
-These are often passed as "--name value" (argparse style) or in a fixed order (positional style).
+IThese are often passed as "--name value" (argparse style) or in a fixed order (positional style).

 The ToolFactory allows either, or for "filter" applications that process input from STDIN and write processed output to STDOUT.

-A simple tool model wraps a simple script or Conda dependency package requiring only input and output files, with no user supplied settings illustrated by the Tacrev demonstration tool found in the Galaxy running in the container.
-It passes a user selected input file on STDIN to a bash script.
+The simplest tool model wraps a simple script or Conda dependency package requiring only input and output files, with no user supplied settings illustrated by the Tacrev demonstration tool found in the Galaxy running in the ToolFactory docker container.
+It passes a user selected input file from the current history on STDIN to a bash script.
 The bash script runs the unix tac utility (reverse cat) piped to the unix rev (reverse lines in a text file) utility.
 It's a one liner:

 `tac | rev`

+The tool building form allows naming zero or more Conda package name(s) and version(s) and the supply of a script to be executed by either a system executable like ``bash`` or the first of any named Conda dependency package/version.
+Tacrev uses a tiny bash script shown above and uses the system bash.
+Conda bash can be specified if it is important to use the same version consistently for the tool.

-On the tool form, there is an input text file to be selected by the tool user and one new output file created, set to the special value `STDOUT` causing the TF to capture STDOUT and send it to a new history file containing the reversed input text.
+On the tool form, the repeat section allowing zero or more input files was set to be a text file to be selected by the tool user and in the repeat section allowing one or more outputs, a new output file with special value `STDOUT` as the positional parameter, causes the TF to generate a command to capture STDOUT and send it to the new history file containing the reversed input text.

 By reversed, we mean really, truly reversed.

 That simple model can be made much more complicated, and can pass inputs and outputs as named or positional parameters, to allow more complicated scripts or dependent binaries that require: